sogaiu/ts-clojure/doc/clone-tree-sitter-clojure.md

 * `~/.config/tree-sitter/config.json` had the content mentioned above
 * `tree-sitter dump-languages` was invoked from within this project's root directory
-* tree-sitter-clojure was cloned to be a subdirectory of this project
+* tree-sitter-clojure was cloned to be a subdirectory of this project or it is a symlink in this project that resolves to a directory containing tree-sitter-clojure

 I suspect most people don't set things up this way so YMMV.